Summary:

 However, this excuse is questionable, as trade caravans were regularly traveling to various cities in Arabia, making it highly unlikely that such significant news would take 2 years to reach Medina.

 Moreover, both the Byzantine and Sasanian empires had long depended on alliances with Arab tribes.
 The Ghasanids and Lakhmids, two prominent Arab tribal confederations, played key roles in the conflicts between these two powers.
 Historical sources confirm Arab involvement on both sides of the battlefield.
 For instance, in July 622, Heraclius defeated a Sasanian-led army commanded by an Arab chief in Armenia (Greatrex / Lieu 2002, 199).
-Given this, it is highly unlikely that news of the Roman victory in Anatolia took two years to reach Medina.
+Given this, it is highly unlikely that news of the Byzantine victory in Anatolia took two years to reach Medina.

 Doubt 4: The First attack on the Persian Mainland was also not DECISIVE